ballerina-platform/ballerina-dev-website/learn/guides/generate-code-documentation.md

 The `bal doc` command will read the `Package.md` and `Module.md` files and prepend them to the generated HTML file.

-Check [HTTP module API Documentation](https://lib.ballerina.io/ballerina/http/latest) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.
+Check [`http` module API Documentation](https://lib.ballerina.io/ballerina/http/latest) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.

 ## Generate Ballerina documentation